GiorgioZacharo/AccelSeeker/README.md

 For testing the H.264 decoder https://github.com/adsc-hls/synthesizable_h264 synthesizable version by Xinheng Liu et al of University of Illinois at Urbana-Champaign is used.

+    cd h264_decoder

+## 1) Collect dynamic profiling information and generate the annotated  Intermediate Representation (IR) files.

-    cd h264_ir_orig
+    cd sim

+We make sure that the LLVM lines in "Makefile_AccelSeeker" point to the path of the LLVM8 build and lib directory:

+    BIN_DIR_LLVM=path/to/llvm/build/bin
+    LIB_DIR_LLVM=path/to/llvm/build/lib

+Then we run the instrumented binary with the appropriate input parameters and generate the annotated IR files using the profiling information.

+    make profile

+## 2) Identification of candidates for acceleration and estimation of Latency, Area and I/O requirements.

-First we make sure that the line in "run_sys_aw.sh" points to the path of the LLVM8 build directory:
+We make sure that the LLVM_BUILD line in "run_sys_aw.sh" points to the path of the LLVM8 build directory:

     LLVM_BUILD=path/to/llvm/build

-## 1) Identification of Candidates for Acceleration and Estimation of Latency, Area and I/O requirements.

 The following script invokes the AccelSeeker Analysis passes and generates the files needed to construct the final Merit/Cost estimation.
 The files generated are: FCI.txt  IO.txt  LA.txt